<< Click to Display Table of Contents >> Navigation: Selections > Creating A Selection |

 Each dataset has seven tables, each storing a different aspect of a donor's account data.
 The header table stores the main biographical information for all donors and prospects (name, address, list codes, etc.), and it is normally what you will use for the source of a selection if you are running a mailing list or other constituent-centered report.
 However, if you wish to select specific donations, pledges, memos, etc., then you should set the source table accordingly.
 For financial reports in which you wish to filter by specific donations (for a range of time, specific campaigns, etc.) you would choose Donations for the Source Table.
 Basically, anytime you need to pick and choose which donations go into making up a report, you use Donations for the Source Table.
 If you're mainly after biographical (name/address) information (to use for a mailing for example), then you choose Header.
 If you need to filter by pledges, memos, etc., you would choose one of those tables as the Source Table.

 While some precomputed donation totals are stored in the Header table for convenience and they are shown on the few Header reports designed to include yearly totals, they are only monetary calendar and fiscal year totals.
-For totals involving subgroups of donations totaled by anything other than Calendar or Fiscal year, you would again use Donations for the Source Table of the selection, and allow the Report Layout you choose to use with the Selection Result to do the totaling for you.
+For totals involving subgroups of donations totaled by anything other than Calendar or Fiscal year, you would again use Donations for the Source Table of the selection, and allow the Report Layout you choose to use with the Selection Result to do the totaling for you on just the donations you selected.

 Basic Exclusions